by T.S. Eliot

 Noteworthy developments and occurrences in 1923 included:

-Compared to such events, developments in Australian football were of meagre significance, but it would have been hard to convince many of the inhabitants of Melbourne, Geelong, Adelaide, Perth, and numerous other settlements up and down the land of that.
+Compared to such events, developments in Australian football were of meagre significance, but it would have been hard to convince many of the inhabitants of Melbourne, Geelong, Adelaide, Perth, and numerous other towns and cities up and down the land of that.

 In the VFL, Essendon emerged from more than a decade in the doldrums to capture their fifth league flag, and their ninth in all when VFA premierships are included.
 The Dons' victims in the decisive match of the year were reigning premiers Fitzroy.
-A detailed review of the clash can be read in the previous article.
+A detailed review of the clash can be read below.

 Footscray won the VFA premiership thanks to a 14 point defeat of Port Melbourne.
 Success was also achieved by Norwood (SAFL), East Perth (WAFL - a fifth successive triumph), North Hobart (TFL), Sydney (NSWAFL), Brisbane (QFL) and Wanderers (NTFL).

 The Western Australian State Premiership was contested for the last time between coastal premiers East Perth and their Goldfields counterparts Mines Rovers.
 Victory was achieved by the Royals by a margin of 30 points.